Stories

 defenseclaw setup local-observability up

-Brings up four containers via Docker Compose:
+Brings up five containers via Docker Compose:

 • prometheus:latest on :9090